"Polar" and "antiferromagnetic" order in f=1 many-boson systems

 Such a behavior of order parameter is indeed typical in a many-body state which exhibits long-range order but no spontaneous symmetry breaking \cite{KomaTasaki}.
 As a well-understood typical example, consider the $S=1/2$ antiferromagnetic Heisenberg model on the $L\times L\times L$ cubic lattice with the Hamiltonian $\Ham_\mathrm{H}=\sum_{\langle{j,j'\rangle}}\hat{\boldsymbol{S}}_j\cdot\hat{\boldsymbol{S}}_{j'}$ (where the sum is over all the neighboring sites), and define the Ne\'el order parameter (or the staggered magnetization) by $\OH:=\sum_j(-1)^{j_1+j_2+j_3}\hat{S}_j^{(\mathrm{z})}$ (where we labeled the sites as $j=(j_1,j_2,j_3)$).
 Although the present model exhibits Ne\'el order at low temperatures and in the ground state, the ground state $\PGSH$ is unique for any finite $L$.
 The uniqueness implies $\sbkt{\PGSH,\OH\PGSH}=0$, giving no indication of the Ne\'el order.
 The order manifests itself in the large fluctuation of $\OH$ (or, equivalently, antiferromagnetic long-range order) as $\sbkt{\PGSH,(\OH)^2\PGSH}\ge(\text{const.})(L^3)^2$ \cite{DysonLiebSimon,JordaoNeves,KennedyLiebShastry}.
 The ground state $\PGSH$ exhibits long-range order but no symmetry breaking.
-To get a ``healthy'' ground state which exhibits both long-range order and symmetry breaking, one introduces the fictitious ``staggered magnetic field'' $h$.
+To get a ground state which exhibits both long-range order and symmetry breaking, one introduces the fictitious ``staggered magnetic field'' $h$.
 For $h>0$ let $\PGS^{\mathrm{H},h}$ be the ground state of $\Ham_\mathrm{H}-h\OH$.
 Then it is proved \cite{Kaplan} that the spontaneous staggered magnetization satisfies \eq m_\mathrm{s}:=\lim_{h\downarrow0}\lim_{L\uparrow\infty}\frac{1}{L^3}\sbkt{\PGS^{\mathrm{H},h},\OH\PGS^{\mathrm{H},h}}>0. \lb{ms} \en One can say that an infinitesimally small symmetry breaking field $h$ (in the infinite system) has triggered the symmetry breaking.
+Although a large but finite system does not exhibit symmetry breaking, it is known to be extremely sensitive to staggered magnetic field $h$, easily yielding a state with large staggered magnetic field.